numbats/learnr/chapters/chapter5.md

 ---
-title: 'Chapter 5: Data wrangling'
+title: 'Chapter 5: Data wrangling with R'
 description: In this chapter, you will learn to use tidyr and dplyr from the tidyverse in R for tidying your data set and data maniplulation.
 prev: /chapter4